 Adjustable-rate mortgages can leave the general population cringing because they’re inherently riskier.
 With an ARM, you’re at the mercy of the housing market.
 As it fluctuates, so does your interest rate.

 Another factor that deters many homebuyers from choosing an ARM is the limits associated with it.
-If your ARM limits how much you can pay on your loan each month, you risk a negative amortization.
+If your ARM limits how much you can pay on your loan each month, you risk negative amortization.

-With a typical home loan, the overall balance gradually reduces each month as you pay your mortgage.
-But with negative amortization, the effect reverses.
 Negative amortization is the gradual increase in the overall amount owed when the buyer can’t keep up with the interest rate.
-Simply put, if you can’t afford to increase your payment to match the rising market you'll fall deeper into debt.
+In other words, you fall deeper into debt if you can’t afford to increase your payment to match the rising market.

 Sounds scary, right?
 How does one ensure there’s enough room in the budget to account for drastic fluctuation?